ADGEfficiency/programming-resources/computers.md

 ## Processes

+Program = sequential instructions

 Process = program in execution
 - identified by a PID in Unix systems

-Program = sequential instructions

-The process keeps data in RAM
+- keeps data in RAM

 ## Threads